 So what do hospital’s outpatient centers and doctor’s offices actually get paid for a basic Cardiac Stress Echo.
 I have no way to know for sure, but here is at least one approach to an estimate.
 [Any providers out there want to give us some figures for different insurers?]

 Medicare provides a public-use-file yearly for payments to physicians and other providers in the fee-for-service portion of Medicare.
 Every individual service performed by a given named provider more than 10 times is itemized, including number of times billed, total charge submitted, and the amount allowed by Medicare.
 In 2016 Kentucky, Medicare was billed by physicians for 3,513 cardiac stress echo tests.
 These were split about evenly between CPT code 93350 and 93351– the latter including continuous monitoring and which pays a little more.
 There were only about 40 individual providers listed for each code with some providers who used both codes counted twice.
 If the test was done in a facility other than the doctor’s office, the average charges submitted to Medicare were $225 and $231 for the two codes respectively.
 However, Medicare allowed payments of only $69 and $83!
 If the procedure was performed in the providers private office using their own equipment, and not in a hospital or other outpatient facility, the average charges were $224 and $598, and the average allowed payments $107 and $235.
 It is well known and controversial that Medicare pays more to hospital’s off-campus outpatient clinics for the same procedure than if it done in a private doctor’s office.
-Thus, we can assume that Medicare pays a hospital more than $235 for a cardiac echo stress-test, but how much more is not known to me.
+Thus, we can assume that Medicare pays a hospital more than $235 for a cardiac echo stress test, but how much more is not known to me.

 Where should I go?

 Is this an argument to try to get tested in a private office (O)?
 I cannot say.
 There is still a wide range in charges submitted to Medicare by individual physicians for this service.
-I do not know if the facilities (F) appearing in the 2016 stress-test numbers use the same Chargemaster when it submits its bills to Medicare.
+I do not know if the facilities (F) appearing in the 2016 stress test numbers use the same Chargemaster when it submits its bills to Medicare.
 Perhaps a Medicare bill from a facility uses different chargemaster amounts.
 What can be gleaned from these individual provider reports is that physicians ordering or doing the tests in either their offices or a facility are accustomed to receiving only a small portion of what they charge.
 Medicare protected my pocketbook (and heart) but might not yours if you have another health insurance payer or none at all.
-[Is a Medicare option-for-all looking better to you now?]
+[Is a Medicare option for all looking better to you now?]

 I have probably numbed-out your minds with all this detail.
 It took me a couple of days to organize things even this far but I still have had nothing better to go on should I need to have this procedure again.
 I conclude that the mandatory posting of standard charges would not even allow a professional medical coder to be able to predict a patient’s bill from the data presented.
-I am now confident enough to tie a tag on the toe of the chargemaster system as having any utility to a patient and to start shoveling in the dirt.
+I am now confident enough to tie a tag on the toe of the chargemaster system as having no utility to a patient and to start shoveling in the dirt.
 All this was no secret to the US Department of Health and Human Services or its Health Care Financing Administration, nor to hospitals themselves which argued strenuously against the mandate.
 One can only speculate why this small part of Obamacared was pushed forward at this time.
 As far as I am concerned, the only value to the initiative is to embarrass hospitals for billing outlandish charges to those least able to pay, and to shame the rest of us for allowing it to happen.

 Peter Hasselbacher, MD